kuixu/xmail/README.md

 ### configuration

-        1. config the sender username and password at line
+        1. config the sender username and password at line 57 and 68,69

         2. sudo mv xmail /usr/xmail